JPIAMRCOINCIDE/MicrobialGenomics/_episodes/66_determine_MLST.md

 ~~~
 {: .bash}

+Add the MLST sequence type to the Google sheet.

 > ## Challenge: Why are some MLST types not found.
 Compare with your classmates Are they still the same strain?
 >
 > Find out what the allele differences are.
 If there are new alleles, try to get the novel allele sequences.